-On April 1, 2015, Linda K. Ferrell, Ph.D. was appointed as an independent Board member to fill the Class III board seat vacated by Alan D. Kennedy who retired from our Board effective February 27, 2015.
+On April 1, 2015, Dr. Linda Ferrell was appointed an independent board member to fill the Class III board seat vacated by Alan D. Kennedy who retired from Mannatech's Board of Directors effective February 27, 2015.

-The Board held four regular meetings and four special meetings during 2014.
-All of our directors attended all of the meetings of the Board.
+The Board held four regular meetings and four special meetings during 2015.
+All of our directors attended all of the meetings of the Board and of various committees on which they served.
 Although we do not have a formal policy regarding attendance by directors at our Annual Shareholders' Meeting, we encourage and expect all of our directors to attend our Annual Shareholders' Meeting.
-All of our directors attended our 2014 Annual Shareholders' Meeting, which was held on May 28, 2014.
-It is anticipated that all of our directors will attend our 2015 Annual Shareholders' Meeting to be held on May 28, 2015.
+All of our directors attended our 2015 Annual Shareholders' Meeting, which was held on May 28, 2015.
+It is anticipated that all of our directors will attend our 2016 Annual Shareholders' Meeting to be held on June 2, 2016.